Tomas-Balciunas/music-archive/README.md

 # Music Archive

-An app to store all relevant information about music bands.
-This archive is going to be community driven - users will be able to modify/create information which is going to be reviewed by administrators before committing the new information.
+An app hosting information about music bands.
+This archive is community driven - users are able to make update or create requests which then are going to go into a queue.
+Requests are reviewed by administrators - they can be rejected or approved, committing them to database.

-Current version provides crude front-end, so you can freely browse and add data.
-Adding entries requires authentication.

 # Setting Up